We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 A refreshing spritz of this soothing tonic means a delicate wash of vitamins, minerals, and amino acids courtesy of the living waters from the lotus flower.
 Pai describes living waters as the water that circulates in plants, which helps them absorb mineral and antioxidants.

-The water is mixed with orange blossom for brightening properties.
-It makes for a light, beautifully scented mist that dries almost instantly to a soft finish.
+The nutrient-rich water, which helps improve skin tone and texture, is mixed with orange blossom to refresh and brighten.
+The combination makes for a light, beautifully scented mist that dries almost instantly to a soft finish.

 - Price: $$$